mortezakowkabi/jcb-persian-documentation/english/Installation-of-JCB.md

 ---

-## Adding Database Information from Paid Versions
+## Understanding the Included Sample Data

 [00:05:19](https://www.youtube.com/watch?v=t6Eux157428&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h05m19s)

-If you start with the **free version** of JCB and later upgrade to a **paid version**, note that the **core functionality remains identical**-the difference lies only in the **database data** included.

-Paid versions include additional preloaded datasets such as more field types, demo components, and configuration examples.
-You can integrate this data manually if needed.
+JCB ships with the full collection of field types, demo components, and configuration examples that were historically bundled with the closed editions.
+These reference items live inside the package’s SQL files so that every installation starts with the same rich dataset.
+If you ever experiment with the data and want to compare it to the defaults, the following sections explain how to inspect and restore those records.

 ---